-Apple has been updating the sleep-related algorithms on the watchOS extensively since the feature was released a couple of iterations ago.
-WatchOS 9 brought sleep stages to your Apple Watch as well.
+Apple has been updating the sleep-related algorithms on the watchOS extensively since the feature was released, including features like sleep stage tracking.

 If you are having challenges with your Apple Watch not tracking sleep or sleep stages, here are a few pointers that could help fix the problem.